acnash/RDrugTrajectory/README.md

 </center>

 ## Installation
-Whilst in pre-alpha and alpha development phase please download a release and install locally.
+Whilst in alpha development phase, please download a release and install locally.
 The installation happens in two steps:

 (1) Install all dependencies first.
 For example, `install.packages("foreach")`.
 The dependencies are: plyr, dplyr, foreach, doParallel, data.table, parallel, splus2R, rlist, reda, ggplot2, ggalluvial, stats, utils, usefu

-(2) Download a copy of the RDrugTrajectory package and install using:
+(2) Download a copy of the rdrugtrajectory package and install using:

     install.packages("path/to/tar/file", source = TRUE, repos=NULL)
     library(rCPRD)